Do You Burn More Calories When Sick?

 Getting a cold, the flu or a virus is the worst.
 While seasonal sniffles are sometimes unavoidable, there are some things you can do to prevent the spread of the disease when flu season arrives.
 For example, taking immune supplements proactively can reduce the likelihood of catching a cold in the first place.

 For example, vitamin C is an essential dietary supplement that supports the immune system.
 Evidence suggests that vitamin C can help modulate and resolve inflammation, fight infection, and promote tissue repair.
+Vitamin C also acts as a powerful antioxidant, neutralizing free radicals that can cause cellular damage and weaken immunity.

 Supplemental vitamin C can also help prevent and reduce the severity of respiratory infections.
 Revive MD has a great vitamin C supplement available if you’re interested in boosting your immune system.